 Earning Your Education Degree Online

 Going to school can be stressful — if not a complete roadblock — when you’re also juggling a job, are a parent, or are required to live far outside of your nearest campus due to military, career, or family commitments.
-Luckily, today it’s becoming more and more common for schools to offer online education degrees.
+Luckily, today it’s becoming more and more common for schools to offer online education programs.

-These types of degree tracks, often called distance learning programs, offer students significantly more flexibility in how they earn their degree.
+These types of degree tracks, often called distance learning programs, offer students significantly more flexibility in how they earn their online degree.
 At most schools, coursework is even offered asynchronously, meaning students are able to complete their classes at the time that is most convenient for them.

-While many prospective students hoping to pursue careers in teaching assume earning an education degree online is impossible due to the hands-on training requirements, there are actually a plethora of programs spanning the United States which offer students the ability to complete their degree online and fulfill the in-person aspects within their local community.
+While many prospective students hoping to pursue careers in teaching assume earning an education degree online is impossible due to the hands-on training requirements, there are actually a plethora of programs spanning the United States which offer students the ability to complete their online degree and fulfill the in-person aspects within their local community.
 These affordable, often accelerated, programs allow budding teachers to choose the internships and classroom training opportunities that make the most sense for them geographically and temporally.

 Excellent teachers are needed in the United States now more than ever.
 With an occupational growth rate of 6% and an average starting salary of more than $50,000 for high school teachers, there’s no better time to get a jump start on a career in education.